Trademark law of China

 The system of trademark law in mainland China is administered by the China National Intellectual Property Administration CNIPA (with an appeal function administered by the Trademark Review and Adjudication Board and the courts).
 Both are divisions of the State Administration for Industry & Commerce (SAIC).

+History

+China first established its Trademark Law in 1982.

 The two principal pieces of legislation forming the trademark system are the Trademark Law, and the Unfair Competition Law.

 Only registered trade and service marks are protected in the PRC: there is no common law protection for unregistered trademarks (except for "well-known" marks, as detailed below).

-Amendments to the PRC's Trademark Law on October 27, 2001 allows three-dimensional trademarks and colours to be registered as trade marks.
-Collective and certification trademarks can also now be registered in China. are also now recognised under Chinese law (the courts and administrative bodies will take into account the level of knowledge of the trademark by relevant consumers, the length of use of the trademark, the amount of publicity given to the mark in China, and the history of the mark).

-Trademark piracy is a rampant problem for trademark owners in China, despite the highly effective and speedy administrative raid procedure available to trademark owners under the auspices of the State Administration for Industries and Commerce.
+In 2000, China amended the Trademark Law to ensure compliance with its obligations with the TRIPS Agreement.

+Trademark registration

+China uses a first-to-file trademark registration system.
+Trademark registrants do not need to demonstrate their prior use of a trademark.
+However, a person may not register a mark in bad faith or without intent to use, nor infringe on others’ prior use rights, as these are grounds for refusal.